microsoft/Reactors/workshop-resources/ai-services/AI_1/intro-flask.md

     return "<h1>Hello, world</h1>"
 ```

 The first statement imports a class named `Flask` from the `flask` package installed with `pip`.
-The second statement instantiates that class to create a `Flask` app and assigns it to the variable named `app`.
+The second statement instantiates this class to create a `Flask` app and assigns it to the variable named `app`.

-The fourth and fifth statements define a function that’s called when the user requests the site’s home page—for example, *http://www.contoso.com/*.
-The preceding statement - `@app.route("/")` is a decorator which will map the route */* (or the root) to the function.
+The fourth and fifth statements define a function that’s called when the user requests the site’s home page--for example, *http://www.contoso.com/*.
+The preceding statement-- `@app.route("/")`--is a decorator which will map the route */* (or the root) to the function.
 The function name is unimportant, but index is commonly used as the name for the function that renders the site’s home page.

 > **Note:** By default, Flask will look for a file named `app.py` when starting.
 If you wish to use a different starter file, you can indicate this by setting an environment variable named `FLASK_APP`.

 ## Routing in Flask

-Suppose that your website contains several pages rather than just one.
-You can use `@app.route()` to map all of the routes that the site supports to functions that render the corresponding pages:
+Suppose that your website contains several pages rather than one.
+You can use `@app.route()` to map the site-supported routes to functions that render the corresponding pages:

 ``` python
 from flask import Flask